dansotirakis/lab-python/Topics/Strings/readme.md

 + extracting a piece this string using `split()` method with parameter
 + define a `class` for work with a constructor and all other things
     - ExtractorArgumentUrl
-      - validateStringBlank
+      - ValidateStringBlank
       - Extract()
-      - findInitialIndices
+      - FindInitialIndices
-*
+      - Replace